Ralfedwarddavid/EDA-sugarcane-production-analysis-/README.md

 Before running the code in the notebook, make sure you have the required libraries installed.
 If you don't have them, you can install them using pip:

 pip install pandas seaborn matplotlib

-# Table of Contents
+# Content
-  Description
-  Setup
-  Dataset
-  Data Cleaning
-  Univariate Analysis
-  Bivariate Analysis
-  Correlation Analysis
-  Analysis by Continent
-  Conclusion

 # Dataset
 The dataset contains information about sugarcane production in various countries.
 It includes the following columns:

-  Country: The name of the country.
+  Country: The name of the country./n
   Continent: The continent where the country is located.
   Production(Tons): Total sugarcane production in tons.
   Production_per_person(Kg): Sugarcane production per person in kilograms.